Thinking about boating at Pictured Rocks National Lakeshore?

 The Pictured Rocks cliffs rise 50 to 200 feet directly from the lake, offering precious few protected places if the wind and waves increase.
 Also check local weather buoys for real-time data and video from the buoy cams at www.greatlakesbuoys.org

-Canoes and Small Boats
+Canoes and Kayaks

 Due to horsepower restrictions, PWC are not allowed on inland lakes within Pictured Rocks National Lakeshore.

-According to State of Michigan law, PWC must not operate from one hour before sunset to 8 a.m.
+According to State of Michigan law, PWC must not operate from one hour before sunset to 8 am.
 When traveling within 200 feet of the shoreline, PWC must travel at a slow/no-wake speed perpendicular to the shoreline.

 Water skiing is authorized on Lake Superior and Grand Sable Lake in accordance with state and federal laws.
 On Grand Sable Lake, horsepower is limited to 50.